Cold Calling Objections: How to Handle Them In Sales Calls?

 That being said, you definitely can make them feel comfortable with your likable, non-threatening, and warm attitude.
 If that can be relayed through your call, chances are higher that you will be given some time to spend with the prospect.

-The next stage of your call will be giving them the relevance.
 The transition from “Why should I care” to “I should be listening more” can be achieved by quickly explaining the reason for your call.

 In the sales world, certainty sells.